vladndd/projet_java/readme.md

   - trade(Item item): Trades the specified item by adding it to the inventory.
   - getSpecificAttribute(): Gets the specific attribute of the character.
   - specificDamage(): Gets the specific damage of the character.
+  - getInventory(): Gets the inventory of the character.
+  - getInventoryItems(): Gets the items in the inventory.
+  - addToInventory(Item item): Adds an item to the inventory.
+  - getCurrentWeight(): Gets the current weight of the inventory.
+  - getMaximumWeight(): Gets the maximum weight the character can carry.
+  - getHealth(): Gets the health of the character.
+  - getCharacterType(): Gets the type of the character.
+  - getForce(): Gets the force of the character.
+  - decreaseMoney(int amount): Decreases the money of the character by the specified amount.
+  - increaseMoney(int amount): Increases the money of the character by the specified amount.
+  - hasEnoughMoney(int amount): Checks if the character has enough money.
+  - getMoney(): Gets the money of the character.
+  - getRace(): Gets character's race
+  - getStartPlanet(): Gets the starting planet of the character.
+  - getStartPlanetName(): Gets the name of the starting planet.
+  - setEquipedWeapon(Weapon weapon): Sets the equipped weapon for the character.
+  - setCurrentPlanet(Planet planet): Sets the current planet of the character.
+  - getName(): Gets the name of the character.
+  - getEquipedWeapon(): Gets the equipped weapon of the character.
+  - equipItem(Item item): Equips the specified item.
+  - unequipItem(): Unequips the specified item.

 ## Warrior